greedyskeleton/Achievement/README.md

 # Achievement
 BIRD IN THE HAND IS WORTH TWENTY EIGHT IN THE BUSH

-As one of the following countries eliminate and own starting provinces of every other country with a bird on their flag without "birding"
+As one of the following countries eliminate and own or have a subject own starting provinces of every other country with a bird on their flag without "birding"

 HARD MODE Don't start in Europe